RMI/practices/prd_template.md

 ## Problem Description

-*Describe what problem/capability gap that the proposing team currently has.
-This should be just a few sentences describing what is “missing” from the team’s perspective and why that is a problem.
+*Describe the problem/capability gap that has been identified.
+This should be no more than a paragraph or two describing the current state of affairs and why it is a problem for a group of users.
 Please do not focus on any potential solutions here.*

 ## Background/Current State

-*Please describe and/or link to any current documentation, code, current work, etc. that would give the SPD team the context needed to better understand the problem description and the relevant domain knowledge needed to understand the problem*
+*Please describe and/or link to any current documentation, code, current work, etc. that would give the reader of this document the context needed to better understand the problem description and the relevant domain knowledge needed to understand the problem*

 ## Goals & Non-Goals

-*What are the two or three goals you’re aiming to achieve?
-And what are things that would be great to have but are not a focus (yet)?
-E.g., goal: allow governments to understand emissions at company level and non-goal: create a revenue generating consumer-app showing emissions*
+*What are the two or three goals we want to achieve with this product work?
+And what are things that would be great to have but are not a focus (yet)?*<br>
+*E.g. goal: allow governments to understand emissions at company level and non-goal: create a revenue generating consumer-app showing emissions*

 ## Impact